 The ultimate in security is a motorcycle tracking system; these have a tremendously successful recovery rate after a vehicle is stolen, but you will need to sign up for a subscription monitoring service.
 However, insurance companies often offer a discount that helps off-set this cost.

 That said, theft isn’t a huge issue for small collectors as getting a large volume of bikes into a van from a private location is actually quite hard to do without being conspicuous.
 Classic bikes are far more likely to get stolen when away from home.
+Read our motorbike security guide for more tips.

 Start me up or leave me sleeping?